graphql/graphql-scalars/scalars/contributed/andimarek/local-date.md

 use case for using this scalar are birthdays for example, which are normally not stored with a specific timezone.

-Because this scalar depends on the ISO-8601 calendar it is not recommend to use for dates before the year 1582.
+Because this scalar depends on the ISO-8601 calendar it is not recommended to use for dates before the year 1582.

 # Name